Saltyfish258/Simple-Text-based-game/README.md

 # Simple-Text-based-game
-a text base game created by team of two
+a text base game created by team of two by using C++ with "else if" function